hongyuanjia/eplusr/README.md

 by changing validate level to `"draft"` or `"none"`.
 For detail explanations on each validate level, please see `?eplusr_option`.

-You can also delete objects referencing the target obejcts as well, by setting `referenced` to `TRUE`.
+You can also delete objects referencing the target objects as well, by setting `referenced` to `TRUE`.

 ``` r